-Shopping is a major buffer for many of us when we are lonely, restless, or down.
-Instead of pulling out the credit card next time you feel low, try connecting with an old friend, pursuing a hobby, working out, or spending quality time with the people you love.
+Shopping is a major escape for many of us when we are lonely, restless, or down.
+Instead of pulling out the credit card next time you feel low, try connecting with an old friend, pursuing a hobby, reading, taking a walk, or spending quality time with the people you love.

 Less Stuff, More Creativity

 Have you ever noticed that children can spend hours playing with an oversized cardboard box, or building a fort out of the couch cushions?
 I believe that creativity needs space and with less stuff, comes more creativity.